joepickrell/phenopredict21/README.md

 Right now the server only has a model for predicting Alzheimer's disease risk (and note there are lots of caveats to risk prediction, this is intended only as a toy example).

-To obtain your genome sequence, there are a few options (I am not affiliated with any of these except where noted): You could get whole genome sequencing from [Full Genomes](https://www.fullgenomes.com/), or get genotyped by companies like [23andMe](https://www.23andme.com/) or [AncestryDNA](http://dna.ancestry.com/).
+To obtain your genome sequence, there are a few options (I am not affiliated with any of these except where noted): You could get whole genome sequencing from places like [Full Genomes](https://www.fullgenomes.com/), or get genotyped by companies like [23andMe](https://www.23andme.com/) or [AncestryDNA](http://dna.ancestry.com/).
 In the latter case, you will probabably want to do [genotype imputation](https://en.wikipedia.org/wiki/Imputation_(genetics)) using functionality avaiable from places like [DNA.Land](https://dna.land/) (Note: I am affiliated with DNA Land).

 ## Set up ##